ldcorentin/snake-AI/README.rst

 Eat at DCU
 ==========

-This is a web application_ for checking availability in DCU’s restaurants and cafes
+This is a web application_ for checking availability in DCU’s restaurants and cafes.

 Django MarkdownX
 ================